How many touchpoints does a customer need before they buy?

 Click below to expand

-TV ad spend has continued to rise, reaching £5.46bn last year, and set to grow another 7%
+TV ad spend has continued to rise, reaching £5.46bn in 2022, and set to grow another 7%

 Podcast ad spend reached £46m with 19m listeners tuning in from the UK